ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 A green arrow will show the player who is currently playing, and their name will be shown at the lower right.
 Warning arrows indicate when it is about to be the player's turn and the hit objects will be coloured.
 The player can set a fixed combo colour in the [Tag Colour](#tag-colour) section during match setup.

-All players must spin the spinner, or the combo will break.
+All players must complete spinners, or the combo will break.

 If a player quits during the match, the game will play their part for them.

 All players share the same health bar.
 If it depletes completely, the match ends.
 In Tag-team VS, each team has their own health bars, and losing all health will cause that team to lose.

-Players using [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) or [Perfect (PF)](/wiki/Gameplay/Game_modifier/Perfect) mods will cause the whole match to end if they fail due to it, even in Tag-team VS. Two extra lives granted by [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy) do not help either: the [health bar](/wiki/Client/Interface/Health_bar) is refilled, but the team is still judged as *failed*, and the match ends immediately.
+Players using [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) will cause the whole match to end if they fail due to it, even in Tag-team VS. The two extra lives granted by [Easy (EZ)](/wiki/Gameplay/Game_modifier/Easy) do not help either: the [health bar](/wiki/Client/Interface/Health_bar) is refilled, but the team is still judged as *failed*, and the match ends immediately.

 ##### Results